zluudg/edm/README.md

 # dtm: dnstap(ir) minimiser
 ## About
-Tool for reading dnstap data, pseudo-anonymizing IP addresses and potentially sampling 1-out-of-N messages from the input stream if requested.
+Tool for reading dnstap data, pseudonymizing IP addresses and potentially sampling 1-out-of-N messages from the input stream if requested.

-Currently expects to read dnstap from a unix socket and can write the pseudo-anonymized output to either JSON-formatted text or raw framestream data that can be read by other dnstap tools.
+Currently expects to read dnstap from a unix socket and can write the pseudonymized output to either JSON-formatted text or raw framestream data that can be read by other dnstap tools.
 ```
-Usage of ./dta:
+Usage of ./dtm:
   -config string
-    	config file for sensitive information (default "dta.toml")
+    	config file for sensitive information (default "dtm.toml")
   -cryptopan-key string
-    	override the secret used for Crypto-PAn pseudo-anonymization
+    	override the secret used for Crypto-PAn pseudonymization
   -cryptopan-key-salt string
-    	the salt used for key derivation (default "dta-kdf-salt-val")
+    	the salt used for key derivation (default "dtm-kdf-salt-val")
   -debug
     	print debug logging during operation
   -file-format string